skeletonlabs/skeleton/.changeset/two-experts-kick.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: fixed typo in logo-clouds styles
+bugfix: fixed a minor typo in the Logo Cloud stylesheet